DigitalState/Platform/README.md

     <img src="https://avatars3.githubusercontent.com/u/12055994?s=200&v=4">
 </a></p>

 The Platform repository provides a Docker container, with Ansible pre-installed, to help orchestrate instances of the DigitalState Platform.
-It comes with a **set of playbooks** which helps the developer manage local and remote servers; from sandbox to production.
+It comes with a wide variety of **Ansible playbooks** to help the developer manage local and remote deployments; from sandbox to production.

 This is the central repository and starting point for developers.